ruo2019/audiotag/README.md

 - `--youtube-cookies-from-browser chrome` or `--youtube-cookies cookies.txt`
   configures YouTube helpers used by the Markov player.

+The Markov player stops playback and releases its audio device while the Mac is locked, then waits for unlock without a lock-duration timeout or scheduled exit.
+It keeps the seven-second gap after unlocking.
+The audio device also closes when the MP3 queue is idle.
+Library totals and rankings are cached, and the display refreshes at 10 Hz with immediate redraws for input.
+Input polling rises from 20 Hz to 60 Hz while scrolling, typing, or dragging, then slows down again after half a second without input.
+Scrolling keeps its original limit of one step per input pass.
+Lock checks normally run four times per second during playback, with a fresh check before each track, and once per second while waiting for unlock.

 Related players:

 - `gui.py` opens the queue GUI by default and has `--tui` for the legacy curses